commoncode/git-masterclass-activity-2/manuscript.md

 regarding the part he knew, and that he would have destroyed his notes had not sudden death seized him.

-My knowledge of the thing began in the winter of 1926–27 with the death of my grand-uncle George Gammell Angell, Professor Emeritus of Semitic Languages in Brown University, Providence, Rhode Island.
+My understanding of the thing began in the winter of 1926–27 with the death of my grand-uncle George Gammell Angell, Professor Emeritus of Semitic Languages in Brown University, Providence, Rhode Island.
 Professor Angell was widely known as an authority on ancient inscriptions, and had frequently been resorted to